 Step by Step Instructions

-- Make the first Butterscotch Sauce Cook butter and brown sugar together along with some salt.
+- Make the Butterscotch Sauce for the Batter Cook butter and brown sugar together along with some salt.
 Stop the cooking process by adding heavy cream.
+Whisk over medium heat until it smooths out.
 Cool to warm.

 - Make and Bake the Crust Whir all the crust ingredients together in a food processor.
-Press into your springform pan or push pan and bake at 350F for 10-12 minutes.
+Press into your springform pan or push pan and bake at 350F for10-12 minutes and let cool.

 - Make the Cheesecake Batter Mix cream cheese until smooth.
 Add the warm sauce 1/3 at a time, blending well.
 Add the eggs, one at a time.
 Blend in the vanilla.

-- Bake the Cheesecake in a Water Bath Wrap the cooled pan in two layers of foil.
+- Bake the Cheesecake in a Water Bath Wrap the cheesecake pan in two layers of foil.
 Pour in the cheesecake batter and smooth the top.

 Place the cheesecake in a larger pan and add boiling water to come about halfway up the sides of the pan.
 Bake at 325F until done.
 You’re looking for an internal temperature of 165F.